Kay C. Georgi

 - Industrial manufacturing products

 Kay also advises clients regarding compliance with anti-corruption laws, including the FCPA, and assists in internal and US government investigations relating to the FCPA and commercial bribery.
-More recently, Kay has advised clients on compliance with US customs related laws and regulations administered by the Customs and Border Protections (CBP).
+More recently, Kay has advised clients on compliance with US customs-related laws and regulations administered by the Customs and Border Protection (CBP).

 Kay formerly was an associate and partner from 1989 to 2005 with Coudert Brothers LLP.